cosmic-knowledge/docs/overview/terminology.md

 ### view

-Responsible for representing knowledge of an model.
+A depiction of representation of a model.

 For example, an "Algebra View" may represent the topic of algebra.
 It may include links to algebra homework problems, algebra lecture notes, algebra lecture videos, and algebra cheat sheets, and other algebra-related "note groups".
 These different categories each have a set of associated pods.